 One trick some photographers use as they are learning black and white is to shoot a RAW photo but with the camera settings on a black and white profile.
-Since the photo is RAW, this allows them to still capture the colour data, but to see the shot in black and white right away on the LCD screen, or with an electronic viewfinder, as they shoot.
+Since the photo is RAW, this allows them to still capture the color data, but to see the shot in black and white right away on the LCD screen, or with an electronic viewfinder, as they shoot.

-That trick probably isn’t advisable while shooting a wedding since you may miss colour errors that are easier to fix before you shoot.
+That trick probably isn’t advisable while shooting a wedding since you may miss color errors that are easier to fix before you shoot.
 But switching to these settings while on another shoot can help you learn how to visualise a scene in black and white.

 Editing Can Be Simpler